-Notwithstanding what he thought about their criticism, or about how they might or might not be able to grasp the stunning importance of what had happened, Peter laid it out step by step for his critics.
-Many of the details are missing in the short version - and it's worth reading the long version - most likely because Peter realized the 'where' wasn't so important, the names weren't so important, that what was important was that God clearly affirmed the Gentile believers through the gift of the Holy Spirit.
-And Peter's critics, bless them, also came to realize that the affirmation of the believers and their acceptance by God was the important thing, for their hearts were opened - "they praised God, saying, 'Then God has given even to the Gentiles the repentance that leads to life'."
+Whatever he might have thought about their criticism or about how they might or might not be able to grasp the stunning importance of what had happened, Peter laid it out step by step for his critics.
+Many of the details are missing in the short version, perhaps because Peter realized the 'where' wasn't so important and the names weren't so important.
+He realized that what was important was that God clearly affirmed the Gentile believers through the gift of the Holy Spirit.
+And Peter's churchy critics, bless them, also came to realize that the affirmation of the believers and their acceptance by God was truly the important thing, for their hearts were opened - "they praised God, saying, 'Then God has given even to the Gentiles the repentance that leads to life'."

-It's a good thing that we don't have any critics in the church today who are ready to challenge people with "why do you go to foreigners and eat with them?" isn't it?
-As if!
-Sadly, there are still those who believe that the first and most important role of the church is to preserve some social standards.
-There are still all too many who believe that the church is for a select few, and that "those" people are not welcome, whoever "those" people may be.
+Isn't it a good thing that we don't have any critics in the church today who are ready to challenge people with "why do you go to the ungodly and eat with them?"
+Hah - as if!
+Sadly, there are still those who believe that the first and most important role of the church is to preserve social standards and even ethnicity.
+There are still all too many who believe that the church is for a select few and that those "other" people are not welcome, whoever those "other" people may be.

-Thanks be to God that it is God who decides who is welcome, and affirms that welcome through the Holy Spirit.
+Thanks be to God that it is God who decides who is welcome and affirms that welcome through the Holy Spirit.
 If it was left up to people, there would be precious few of us in the church.
 If it had been left up to the uptight upright in Jerusalem that day, even we wouldn't be in the church!
-But by the grace of God it is God who decided that we are welcome, and we praise him through Christ our Lord.
+But by the grace of God it is God who decided that we are welcome and we praise him through Christ our Lord.

-So how can we, who have been welcomed into reconciliation with God through the Holy Spirit and our baptism, both welcome others and more importantly convince those who would be exclusionary critics of God's grace?
-To welcome others we need, like Peter, to come to understand God's declaration of acceptance, and to live out that acceptance as Peter did, going into the homes of and eating with those considered by others to be outside the bounds of grace.
+So now how can we, who have been welcomed into reconciliation with God through the Holy Spirit and our baptism, both welcome others and more importantly convince those who would be exclusionary critics of God's grace?
+To welcome others we need, like Peter, to come to understand God's declaration of acceptance and to live out that acceptance as Peter did, going into the neighbourhood and homes of those considered by others to be outside the bounds of grace and eating with them.
+That's the easy and fun part.
 It seems the more difficult task will be to convince the critics that God's grace is not for them alone.
 How can we get through to those who feel bound and determined to preserve the church exactly the way it is ... or more often, the way it was a long time ago?

-There are some clues from Peter's presentation as to how to do this, I think.
+There are some clues here from Peter's presentation as to how to do this, I think.
 One is not to get into a rational argument about the rightness of it all.
 Peter left out the details of Cornelius' name, his devoutness, his social status.
 He even left out the detail of the size of the crowd that had gathered to hear him.
 Peter even left out the details of what he had told them.
-What he did include in his response to the critics was what God had done - how the Holy Spirit had fallen upon those who heard, and what Peter understood that to mean - and left the rest of the conversion of the critics to God.
+Instead what he focused upon in his response to the critics was what God had done - how the Holy Spirit had fallen upon and been gifted to those who heard.
+Peter emphasised what he understood that to mean - and left the rest of the conversion of the critics to God.